hstandeffer/harrisonstandefferblog/content/blog/uploading-files-to-s3/index.md

 ### Conclusion

-The multer middleware makes it easy to upload data to your own Express backend, and the S3 extension of it drastically simplifies the process of uploading directly to your own bucket.
+The multer middleware makes it easy to upload data to your own Express backend, and the multer-s3 extension of it drastically simplifies the process of uploading files directly to your own bucket.

 Hopefully this will get you started if you need to host static assets separately on your next web project.